 (Q) Any evidence of substance abuse by either parent.

 There are many other scenarios or factors that can make child custody complicated.
 No matter what child custody issue you are facing, we can help.
 Frequent issues that arise in child custody cases, include:

-- Legitimation and Paternity: Whether you may be a child's father or are a mother seeking a paternity test, we can help.
+- Legitimation/Paternity: Whether you may be a child's father or are a mother seeking a paternity test, we can help.

 - Fathers' Rights: Many people believe that mothers take precedence over fathers.
 Under the law, however, both parents are — or should be — treated equally.

-- Visitation Enforcement: If you are being denied visitation with your child, we can help enforce your agreement.
+- Parenting Time: If you are being denied visitation with your child, we can help enforce your agreement.

 At The Cherry Law Firm PC, we are experienced in handling all types of child custody disputes and can assist you in marshalling the evidence, obtaining the right witnesses and presenting your facts and arguments to a Guardian ad Litem and Judge.